abew16/TF/README.md

 ###Proposal:
 This data set shows whether an individual either makes more or less than 50K per year and factors which may effect that (age, education, race, sex, etc…).
 The data is from the 2014 census.
-My goal is to show what level of education someone must have in order to have a 50% probability of having an income greater than 50K
+This project will focus on the effect of education on income.
+More specifically, what level of education someone must have in order to have a 50% probability of having an income greater than 50K

 ###Implementation techniques:
+Data set contains a sample of over 30,000 with 15 different attributes.
+I used a random sample of 1,000 to speed up the program, while keeping the data integrity.
+I used a bar chart & pie charts to visualize the population makeup of each education group.
+Finally, I used hypothesis tests to decide if a level of education gave one a better than 50% chance of having a >50K income.

 ###Procedures:
 To begin, I use a bar and pie chart to show the amounts in the sample per education level.
 From there I will use t-tests from Scipy to evaluate if we should accept that a certain education level will give you a 50% chance of having an income above 50K.
 I used a random sample of 1000 people from the data set.

 ###Findings:
 The majority of the sample were high school graduates and graduates with some college education.
-The smallest groups were those with doctorates and professional degrees.
+The smallest groups were those with doctorates and professional degrees:

+High School: 343 People - 34.3%
+Some College: 224 People - 22.4%
+...
+Prof School: 12 People - 12.2%
+Doctorate: 12 People - 12.2%

 ![education charts](https://cloud.githubusercontent.com/assets/25283369/23106278/a8484f6e-f69f-11e6-9cc4-9985468b0b82.png)

-There is a clear difference in the income levels of each education group.
-The trend below shows that those with more years of schooling have better chance of having a higher income.
+The table below shows the percentage of each group with an income >50K.
+The trend shows that those with more years of schooling have better chance of having a higher income.

 ![Percentage of Sample >50K Income](https://cloud.githubusercontent.com/assets/25283369/23105880/884b7ff6-f69a-11e6-8bcc-b6b8369ffbee.PNG)